 I recommend getting off the ferry at Noosa Heads and going for a walk, before returning.
 If you walk to the left along the boardwalk and don’t turn towards Noosa Main Beach, you’ll soon reach the Noosa Spit and the sign for the off-leash exercise area, including the popular dog beach.

-If you have a larger dog or are feeling more energetic, hire a boat or kayak for an hour or the day.
+If you are feeling more energetic (or have a larger dog and the ferry is busy), hire a boat or kayak for an hour or the day.
 One of the dog-friendly boat hire companies along the Noosa River is O Boat Hire.
 They offer a range of boats, including BBQ pontoons, plus kayak and SUP hire.

 The Sunshine Coast is dotted with mountains, including the famous Glass House Mountains.
 I highly recommend climbing one or two, partially to enjoy the beautiful views from the top.